-Charlotte Mason believed that a child learns to spell by taking a picture of the word and imprinting the picture into his mind.
+You see, a child learns to spell by taking a picture of the word and imprinting the picture into his mind.
 Some children do this naturally, while others need to be taught how.
-She was adamant that a child never gaze upon a misspelling when learning a new word.
+Charlotte Mason was adamant that a child never gaze upon a misspelling when learning a new word.
 The chance to memorize the wrong spelling is too great.
-The child should study the correctly spelled word until he can actually “see” the word in his mind’s eye with his eyes closed.
-Then, the child will always know when the word is misspelled and what the correct spelling should look like.
+Yet, this is how all the other spelling curricula taught spelling—by letting students spell the words incorrectly, thereby cementing the misspelling in their mind’s eyes, before correcting them.
+The child should be exposed to the correct spelling, and study the word until he can close his eyes and see the word perfectly.
+Only then should the child be allowed to write the word.

 I’ve outlined Charlotte Mason’s methodology below.
 You can use it to help your child memorize the most frequently used words in the English language.
 I recommend teaching the 500 most commonly used words.